Muhammad Ali Mirza: 2020 arrest

 He was arrested on 4 May 2020 on suspicion of hate speech directed at religious scholars.
 Pakistani actor Hamza Ali Abbasi and anchor Shafaat Ali posted on social media condemning his arrest.
 He was released on bail two days later.
 According to Ali, one of his lectures was presented completely out of context.
 He later said that if one starts presenting other opinions in such a way then even the verses of the Qur'an can be presented out of context.

 2025 arrest

 On 25 August 2025, Mirza was detained by Jhelum police under Section 3 of the Punjab Maintenance of Public Order ordinance, which allows police to make arrests and detain suspects on "acting in any manner prejudicial to public safety” or to maintain public order.
 Authorities also locked his academy in Machine Mohalla, barring any gatherings or activities on the premises.
-He has been charged under Pakistan's blasphemy law with outraging religious feelings, wounding religious sentiments, and making derogatory remarks against the companions or family of the Prophet Muhammad.
+He was charged under Pakistan's blasphemy law with outraging religious feelings, wounding religious sentiments, and making derogatory remarks against the companions or family of the Prophet Muhammad.
 Mirza was later transferred from District Jail Jhelum to District Jail Hafizabad as a precautionary measure.
+On 18 September 2025, he was transferred to Adiala Jail under high security, following his arrest in the blasphemy case and investigations by the NCCIA and FIA.

+On 3 December 2025, the Lahore High Court (Rawalpindi Bench) granted Mirza bail, directing that he submit two surety bonds of Rs.
+500,000 each in order for the bail to take effect.